jabrena/spring-boot-amadeus-sdk-demo/README.md

 ## Motivation

-Sometimes, I need to travel in Europe or cross the Atlantic ocean but after 2 years of COVID, before travelling I need to review country restrictions defined for travellers.
+Sometimes, I need to travel in Europe or cross the Atlantic ocean but after 2 years of COVID, before travelling I need to review the country restrictions defined for travellers.

-Amadeus for developers provides an API for that and it offer information for 200 countries.
+## Value

+This example show how to see COVID restrictions in a particular [country](https://www.iso.org/iso-3166-country-codes.html).

 ## How to use it?